jahidxuddin/praktische-informatik/README.md

 # Computer-Science-Lessons

 This repository is based on my computer science subjects.
-It contains exercises to the programming languages java, javascript, php, css and to the markup language html.
+It contains exercises to the computer languages HTML, CSS, Javascript, PHP and Java.

 ## About
 - 👨‍💻 **Contributor**: **[ju_dev](https://github.com/ju-dev-16)**